Beaver Falls Cutlery Company: Merchant counter stamps

 Two examples of merchant counter stamps on coins have been found.
 The stamps are 27mm long, and read Beaver Falls Cut.
 Co.
 One is on a half dollar dated 1875.

 Museum exhibits

 A small display of early tableware, razors and pocket knives made by the company is kept at the Beaver County Industrial Museum at Darlington, Pennsylvania, which also has library resources.
-The Beaver Falls Historical Society Museum, in the city's Carnegie library, houses a larger collection of artefacts associated with the Company.
+The Beaver Falls Historical Society Museum, in the city's Carnegie library, houses a larger collection of artifacts associated with the Company.